-- PER 601.
+PER 601.
 ADMINISTRATION AND SUPERVISION OF PHYSICAL EDUCATION.
 Policies and procedures of administration on the secondary and collegiate levels.
 Special emphasis on construction and care of facilities, equipment, and personnel.
+3 (F)

-3 (F) - PER 602.
+PER 602.
 RISK MANAGEMENT IN SPORTS.
 This course focuses on the legal concepts relevant in human resource management, sport governance, and risk management common in physical education.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 (F)

-3 (F) - PER 611.
+PER 611.
 CURRENT LITERATURE AND TRENDS IN PHYSICAL EDUCATION.
 Literature in physical education, including all major periodicals and books, special emphasis on new trends, concepts, and direction of the profession.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 (S)

-3 (S) - PER 617.
+PER 617.
 ORGANIZATION AND SUPERVISION OF RECREATIONALSERVICES.
 Organization and supervision of recreational programs, marketing of recreational services, selection and supervision of staff, equipment, activities and preparation and administration of budgets.
+3 (S)

-3 (S) - PER 622.
+PER 622.
 PHYSICAL EDUCATION FOR THE EXCEPTIONAL INDIVIDUAL.
 Physical diagnosis, adapted and corrective exercises.
 Nature of certain mental, emotional, and physical handicaps and physical education program best adapted to each type.
+3

-3 - PER 638.
+PER 638.
 BIOMECHANICS.
 Scientific principles of physics, mathematics, anatomy, and physiology as employed in the detailed analysis of sports skills.
+3 (F)

-3 (F) - PER 670.
+PER 670.
 FACILITIES AND EVENT MANAGEMENT.
 A study of the principles and practices of planning, funding, managing, and maintaining facilities associated with sports participation.
 The material in this course includes but is not limited to professional sports, college sports, parks, recreational sports, and health/fitness clubs.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 (S)

-3 (S) - PER 680.
+PER 680.
 ADVANCED TESTS AND MEASUREMENTS IN PHYSICAL EDUCATION.
 Administering, scoring, and developing tests; uses to be made of results obtained, evaluation of test materials and testing programs, and utilization of tests and measurements in research in physical education.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 3 (S)